 And all of that costs.

 For a startup, the costs of meeting these legal requirements might be too high.
-Because you definitely need a lawyer if you’re going down this path, like our sister company, General Standards.
+Because you definitely need a lawyer if you’re going down this path, such as Legal Vision, who we like working with.

 Because however you’re raising capital, there’s usually more preparation work than you expect, including making sure you have your historical financial and tax info up to date and a clear financial plan for the future.

 What other types of startup funding are there?